What’s a Gas Grill Model Number?

 For starters – is there gas in your tank?
 Check that first. 🙂

 Gas grill liquid propane regulators (they fit on those 20lb tanks you buy/trade at grocery stores or gas stations) are a standard part.
 That means, in almost every case, you can use the regulator we sell for the grill you have.
-(If you’re not sure, give us a call)
+(If you’re not sure, contact us)

 When you order this part and it arrives, you can simply unscrew the old regulator from your tank and your grill.
 Then screw on the new regulator to your grill and your tank.